Business 101: Teaching Myself Entrepreneurship

 Where does that leave us?
 At that moment, my household had then decided to follow the lure of the Silicon Valley startup game and I found out then and there that among other things, even the best laid life plans I was hoping to live by can go kaput at anytime in favor of the siren song of ventue capital funded opportunities.

-My spouse assures me: there’s no time like the present… if not now, then when…. no pain, no gain…. look at all our buddies — see, they’re faring quite well doing the web thing!
+My spouse assures me: there’s no time like the present… if not now, then when…. no pain, no gain…. we might just hit the jackpot!
 So I guess I’m signing on for the ride.
 But mind you, it wasn’t without some kicking and screaming, great trepidation and deep anxiety over our future.
 And though I’m more of a calculated risk taker than a full blown dive-out-of-a-twin-engine-with-a-flimsy-backpack sort of person, I’ve been gently nudged and cajoled into joining the family business efforts to help contribute what I can.

 I’ve decided to try to be productive rather than sit anxiously aside, waiting, watching and hand-wringing over financial bounties that were and may have been.